-- B. Show the location of Riparian Setbacks. - C. Show important natural features including streams, wetlands, steep slopes, etc. - D. Show proposed changes to existing natural features, if known. - E. Show other items, or provisions deemed necessary by the Planning Commission. - (e) Action by the Planning Commission.
-After review by all applicable agencies including, but not limited to the County Engineer, Department of Environmental Services and the County Board of Health within seven (7) working days after submission of an application for a Minor Subdivision or within a mutually agreed upon time extension, Staff shall either approve or disapprove the application for transfer without a record plat.
+- C. Show important natural features including streams, wetlands, steep slopes, etc. as defined in the Codified Ordinance 937.05 (e) (2) - D. Show proposed changes to existing natural features, if known. - E. Show other items, or provisions deemed necessary by the Planning Commission. - (e) Action by the Planning Commission.
+After review by all applicable agencies including, but not limited to the County Engineer, Department of Sanitary Sewer Services and the County Board of Health within seven (7) working days after submission of an application for a Minor Subdivision or within a mutually agreed upon time extension, Staff shall either approve or disapprove the application for transfer without a record plat.

 If Staff does not approve the transfer, Staff shall notify the applicant of the reason for disapproval.
 If Staff approves the transfer without a plat, the conveyance shall be stamped: "Approved for transfer only, no building site approved.
 Valid for one hundred eighty days from the above date" and dated and signed by the Planning Commission Secretary or representative.
-The approval shall expire within one hundred eighty (180) days, unless the instrument of conveyances (deed) is recorded in the Fiscal Officer's Recording Division during said period.
+The approval shall expire within one hundred eighty (180) days unless the instrument of conveyances (deed) is recorded in the Fiscal Officer's Recording Division during said period.